How a Blend and Extend mortgage can save you money during uncertain market conditions.

 Sometimes when you don’t know what to do, it’s easier to wait on the sidelines until there’s a clear indicator pointing you one way or another.
 But when it comes to your mortgage, that approach could potentially cost you more in interest.

 Instead of waiting around to see what the Bank of Canada will do, knowing what’s available to you lets you take control of your personal financial health.
-While we don’t have a crystal ball to tell us if rates will go up or down, what we know for sure is that mortgage rates are constantly fluctuating, and Vancity is here to help you through it.
+While we don’t have a crystal ball to tell us when rates will go down, what we know for sure is that mortgage rates are constantly fluctuating, and Vancity is here to help you through it.

-Determine if the blend and extend is right for you by booking an appointment with a mortgage advisor today.
+Determine if blended mortgage is right for you by booking an appointment with a mortgage advisor today.
 We’ll help you calculate your blended rate and walk you through the process, one step at a time.